me-ha-k26/Induction-Program/README.md

 The Body requires physical facilities such as food and other material needs, which are temporary and involve recognizing and fulfilling immediate needs.
 We learned that the Self, as a Consciousness Entity, and the Body, as a Material Entity, have different types of needs.
 Misunderstanding these differences can lead to feelings of deprivation and exploitation.
 Imagination, driven by sensation, pre-conditioning, or natural acceptance, plays a crucial role in the Self.
 Harmony in the Self is achieved when imagination aligns with natural acceptance, and this harmony is reflected in the Body’s well-being through self-regulation.

+DAY5 - 6 AUGUST 2025

+-LAKHVIR SINGH KHANA
+-He is the incharge of CML(Center for multi-faceted learning).
+He discussed about cml,its features, its vision .
+Even discussed about the events organised by them , their selection process etc.
+We even get to know about SWAYAM and its (nptel) courses,

                              THANK YOU